raunakbhupal/MachineLearning/README.md

 # MachineLearning

-Some of the ML models which I have practiced
+Some of the ML models which I have practised